Apillon/apillon-services/docs/debug-and-test.md

 ### Test databases

 Ensure that test databases are empty before running tests, otherwise tests could fail.
-Only empty tables for seeds can be present.
+Only empty tables for migrations and seeds can be present.